ryancheley/the-well-maintained-test/README.md

   --help     Show this message and exit.

 Commands:
-  auth          Save authentication credentials to a JSON file check         Check your GitHub API Usage Stats. package       Name of a package on PyPi you'd like to check questions     List of questions tested requirements  Loop over a requirements.txt file
+  auth          Generates a json file with your GitHub Personal Token so... check         Check your GitHub API Usage Stats package       Name of a package on PyPi you'd like to check questions     List of questions tested requirements  Loop over a requirements.txt file